HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T1/README.md

 		<img width="600" alt="" src="https://i.imgur.com/z1ek1M8.jpg">

 		- *Note: You should see no red errors.
-Yellow warnings in the ones in the screenshot are OK.
+Yellow warnings in the screenshot are OK.
 If you see red errors, dependencies are not installed correctly.*

 	- Open Rhino